 If your metro area school district pickup site or community agency isn’t on the map, please send the information to us at firstname.lastname@example.org.

 - Open the map and click the Search button.

 - Search for your address to find nearby meal distribution sites.
 Schedules and meal types vary by site.

 - Select the meal distribution site and click the Direction button.

 - Find the directions to the meal distribution sites on Google Maps.

-I don't have Google Drive and Google Maps installed on my device
+🔗I don’t have both Google Drive and Google Maps installed on my device

 - Open the map and scroll to your neighborhood.

-- Find and select the meal distribution site to view the schedule for breakfast and lunch.
+- Find and select the meal distribution site to view the schedule and meal type.

 - Tap the direction buttons to go to Google Maps.